andrew-vant/retropass/README.md

 ## Known Issues

-* So far only Metroid is supported.
-I started there because it's the best-documented format, and I could test my results against existing generators.
 * There's no great way of handling lists of related bits, e.g. all the missile containers in Metroid